Git Connector - Azure DevOps

 Our Git integration app for Jira is available at the following link: Git Connector for Jira.

-Navigate to Apps, launch the app Git Connector for Jira, go to Integrations, click Create Integration, and select GIT.
+Navigate to Apps, launch the app Git Connector for Jira, go to Integrations, click Create Integration, and select Sync GIT Repository.

 If you’re using Getint On-Premise, simply launch the app, click Create Integration, and select GIT.